-With Halloween in the rear view mirror and a few weeks left till Thanksgiving pies and treats it is the perfect time to challenge you to really evaluate your sugar intake for one seven-day period to get it in check.
+With summer fading into our rear view mirrors and just a few weeks left until Thanksgiving pies and treats — not to mention, Halloween candies — it’s the perfect time to evaluate your sugar intake and get it in check.

 The recommended daily intake for the average person is just 25 grams of added sugar a day.
-That works out to be just about 100 calories.
-In several studies it has been shown that people consume more like 75-100 grams of added sugar a day on average.
-Those extra sugar grams provide no nutritional value to the body whatsoever and in fact lead to obesity, Type II Diabetes and heart disease.
+That works out to be just 100 calories.
+The average person, however, consumes more like 75 to 100 grams of added sugar a day.
+All that extra sugar provides no nutritional value whatsoever, and can in fact lead to obesity, Type II Diabetes and heart disease.

-My clients are usually blown away by the amount of sugar they find hidden in the foods they NEVER thought they would find sugar in.
-For instance, most breads and pasta sauces, BBQ sauces, ketchup, flavored yogurts, instant flavored oatmeal, protein bars and dried fruits are culprits.
+My clients are usually blown away by the amount of sugar they find hidden in the foods they never thought they would find sugar in.
+For instance, most breads and pasta sauces, BBQ sauces, ketchup, flavored yogurts, instant flavored oatmeal, protein bars and dried fruits are hidden sugar bombs.
 Just 2 tablespoons of BBQ sauce and a teaspoon or two of sugar in coffee has you over your daily allotment.

-That’s why I call this a CHALLENGE.
-It will require really examining food labels and looking into your daily choices.
-I like the seven-day period because it is not impossibly long, but will get you through an entire work week and a weekend to see where the sugar creeps in.
-A couple of glasses of wine on the weekend will push you right over that limit so watch out.
+I like the seven-day period because it is not impossibly long, but will get you through an entire work week and a weekend to see exactly where the sugar creeps in.
+A couple of glasses of wine on the weekend will push you right over that limit, so watch out.

 - Pick a day to begin a seven-day period.